FACT-Finder-Web-Components/shopware6-plugin/README.md

 FACT-Finder allows to export different types of feeds, like a **products**, **cms** and **brands** (or manufacturers)

+Also you can define your own data types to export in `services.xml` file in `factfinder.data_export.entity_type_map` parameter

 Feed can be exported in two ways: using admin panel (www.yourhost.com/admin#/ui/feed/export/index) or using CLI

 #### CLI